rust-lang/rust/doc/guide-ffi.md

 # Callbacks from C code to Rust functions

-Some external libraries require the usage of callbacks.
+Some external libraries require the usage of callbacks to report back their current state or intermediate data to the caller.
-E.g. because they start background threads and use callbacks to signal events like the availability of new data.
 It is possible to pass functions defined in Rust to an external library.
 The requirement for this is that the callback function is marked as `extern` with the correct calling convention to make it callable from C code.